byu-cpe/ecen192/_labs/03_multimeters_measurements.md

   <figcaption style="text-align: center;"><strong></strong> This is a schematic we will be making to caluculate current in a cicuit.</figcaption>
 </figure>

-**Step 1: Make connections:**  Follow the schematic or you can follow to video to make conenctions shown in the schematic.
+**Step 1: Make connections:**  Follow the schematic or the video to make the circuit shown above.

 **Step 2: Measure the current:** You will be connecting your two aligator clips to the points  <span style="color: red;"> <b> A </b> </span> (Positive) and  <span style = "color : red"> <b> B </b> </span> (Ground) of the schematic to measure current.

 #### Calculate Varying Voltage:

 We will be using a thermistor for this lab; a thermistor is a resistor that changes it's resistance with temperature.
-This change in resistance is due to Ohms law; a change in the resistance causes a change in the resitance.
-Refer to the image of the pinout for the Thermistor to make sure you're making the connections to the right pins on the breadboard.
+Refer to the image of the pinout for the thermistor to make sure you're making the connections to the right pins on the breadboard.

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link /assets/03_multimeters_measurements/thermistor_pionut.png %}" style="display: block; margin: auto;">
-  <figcaption style="text-align: center;"><strong></strong> This is the pinout for a Thermistor.  <br>
+  <figcaption style="text-align: center;"><strong></strong> the pinout for a thermistor.  <br>
 Image Credit: Texas Instruments.</figcaption>
 </figure>

-**Step 1: Make connections:** Follow the schematic or you can follow to video to make conenctions shown in the schematic.
+**Step 1: Make connections:** Follow the schematic or the video to make the conenctions shown below.

 **Step 2: Measure the voltage:** Begin by measuring the voltage of the thermistor at room temperature.
-Then, pinch the thermistor with your fingers and observe the change in voltage.
+Then, pinch the thermistor with your fingers (which will increase temperature) and observe the change in voltage.

 **Note:** Connect your multimeter at points <span style="color: red;"> <b> A </b> </span> (Positive) and  <span style = "color : red"> <b> B </b> </span> (Ground) on all schematics.

 <figure class="image mx-auto" style="max-width: 750px">
   <img src="{% link assets/03_multimeters_measurements/thermistor_circuit_schematic.png %}" style="display: block; margin: auto;">
-  <figcaption style="text-align: center;"><strong></strong> This is a schematic we will be making to caluculate varying voltage.</figcaption>
+  <figcaption style="text-align: center;"><strong></strong> The schematic we will use to measure varying voltage.</figcaption>
 </figure>

-You notice voltage increases as you hands are hotter.
-This is because the resistance of the thermistor increased causing an increase in the voltage.
-According to Ohms Law: $$ 𝑉 = I𝑅 $$ [this is a rearangment of the Ohm's Law] a increase in the resitance causes an increase in the voltage.
+You'll notice that the voltage increased as the thermister's temperature did.
+Using your knowledge of Ohms Law: $$ 𝑉 = I𝑅 $$ - did the resistance of the therminster increase, or decrease?
+What do you think happened?

 **Explore Activity:** You can use the voltage you measured to find the temperature.
-You can use this formula: Temp = 33.37 x Vout – 6.88, the calucalted thempeature in in Fahrenheit.
+You can use this formula: $$ T = 33.37 * V – 6.88 $$, where T is the calculated temperature in in Fahrenheit, and V is your measured voltage.

 ### Current:

 **Note:** Make sure you have set the multimeter in the right setting to measusre DC current (A symbol).
-Connect your multimeter at points <span style="color: red;"> <b> A </b> </span> (Positive) and  <span style = "color : red"> <b> B </b> </span> (Ground) on all the following schematics.

 #### Calculate Current: